 Relationships Education and the teaching of PSHE interlocks perfectly with our curriculum intent and passionate beliefs at Newcomen Primary.
 Our newcomen family share a collective positive outlook for all children.
 This being to live a happy and fulfilling life in which they strive to be the best version of themselves and become responsible citizens who play a positive role in modern day society.
 The teaching of relationships education sits perfectly with the imperative message that comes from our intent – asking the question what do we aspire for the future of our children and how will we use relationships education to enhance and support our hopes for our children growing up in an ever changing modern world.

-As a school, we are committed to promoting the importance of implementing the delivery of Relationships Education in order to support every child in becoming the best version of themselves in the twenty first century.
+We are committed to promoting the importance of implementing the delivery of Relationships Education in order to support every child in becoming the best version of themselves in the twenty first century.
 We take pride in offering our children an education that when children leave Newcomen, it will be as a good global citizens playing a positive role in society.

 The importance of Relationships Education

 Relationships Education plays a fundamental role in providing children with the vital building blocks to foster pupil wellbeing and develop resilience and character.
 All aspects of this subject will support children on their journey to becoming happy, successful and productive members of society.

 Children are now growing up in an increasingly complex world with an abundance of new challenges.
 In order for children to be safe and healthy in this ever changing environment, they need to be provided with an education that offers the skills to be able to make good choices and become good citizens.

 Relationships Education will support staff in providing knowledge that will enable children at Newcomen to make informal decisions about their wellbeing.